-Create one or more Observables (right click in the Object Properties panel for Observables tab):
+Create one or more Observables (Fig 12).

-Create one or more Reaction Rules (right click in the Object Properties -> Editor panel for Reactions tab):
+4. Create one or more Reaction Rules (using Editor panel in Reactions, Fig. 13).

 After reaction rule is specified, click on Kinetics tab and set whether the rule is reversible, forward and reverse microscopic rate constants for default mass action kinetic law.
 By default, all reactions generated by a reaction rule have a mass-action kinetic law with forward and reverse rate constants specified here.

 However, these constants can be adjusted by statistical and symmetry factors (see "Expert Options" section below).